Complete Guide to Wadi Shab Hike in Oman

 Visitor Information

-Entrance fee – There is no entrance fee to hike on the trail.
-The only cost is the return boat ride from parking lot to the other side.
-This is OMR 1 per person.
+7. Entrance Fee: While there is no fee to hike the trail, there is a charge for the return boat ride from the parking lot to the other side, priced at OMR 1 per person.

 Places to stay at Wadi Shab

-Wadi Shab is not very developed to handle over tourism.
-They are happy for visitors to visit the place for just one day and there are only two chalets/homestay in the area:
+Wadi Shab is not very developed to handle tourism.
+They are happy for visitors to visit the place for just one day, and there are only two chalets/homestays in the area:

 White beach